Posterior Meta-Replay for Continual Learning: Experiments

-To investigate how the different approaches scale to more complex datasets, we next consider SplitMNIST \cite{zenke:synaptic:intelligence}, a popular variant of the MNIST dataset, adapted to CL by splitting the ten digit classes into five binary classification tasks.
+To investigate the factors that affect uncertainty-based task inference, we next consider SplitMNIST \cite{zenke:synaptic:intelligence}, a popular variant of the MNIST dataset, adapted to CL by splitting the ten digit classes into five binary classification tasks.
 The results can be found in Table \ref{tab:split:mnist}.